Bimala55/kickstarter-analysis/README.md

 When we analyze the sub category data for US, the bar chart shows Plays is the most successful.
 ![Subcategory US Chart](/Resources/subcategory-us%20chart.png)

+## Recommendations
+- Louise should launch her campaign between May and July.
+- Louise is asking for $10000 for her compaign which is more  than twice the average successful Kickstarter goal, so she should consider changing it to $5000.